IBM/watson-discovery-news/doc/promises-over-callback.md

 # Promises over Callbacks

-Promises are a great feature in Javascript that allows you to avoid [callback hell](http://callbackhell.com) especially when you need to wait on response from multiple API request which are asynchronous.
-The ability to chain Promises and wait for one async request to finish before performing another async request or waiting for multiple async requests to finish before moving forward can easily be solved in an elegant way using Promises.
+Promises are a great feature in Javascript that allows you to avoid [callback hell](http://callbackhell.com), especially when you need to wait on a response from multiple API requests which are asynchronous.
+The ability to chain Promises and wait for one async request to finish before performing another async request, or waiting for multiple async requests to finish before moving forward can easily be solved in an elegant way using Promises.

 ## The Problem

-In the developer journey of making a [Discovery News Search Slack Bot App](https://github.com/ankurp/watson-discovery-news-search) using the [Discovery node SDK](https://github.com/watson-developer-cloud/node-sdk),  I noticed the APIs relied heavily on the callbacks instead of promises, where the callback gets passed `error` as the first argument and `response` as the second.
-We then need to check if `error` is not `undefined` or `null` and before we can use the `response`.
+In the developer journey of making a [Discovery News Search Slack Bot App](https://github.com/IBM/watson-discovery-news) using the [Discovery node SDK](https://github.com/watson-developer-cloud/node-sdk), I noticed the APIs relied heavily on the callbacks instead of promises, where the callback gets passed `error` as the first argument and `response` as the second.
+We then need to check if `error` is not `undefined` or `null` before we can use the `response`.

-This pattern can results in a lot of nested callbacks and huge callback function body since we need to handle both success and error states in this callback function making the code harder to read and follow.
+This pattern can result in a lot of nested callbacks and a huge callback function body since we need to handle both success and error states, all making the code harder to read and follow.

 ```js
 const DiscoveryV1 = require('watson-developer-cloud/discovery/v1');